Kaimātai Aro Whenua

 Geologists need to have knowledge of:

-- the processes that shape the Earth, and the formation of rocks and fossils
+- the processes (such as volcanic eruptions) that shape the Earth, and how rocks and fossils are formed

 - how to identify and analyse geological samples and materials